lambdafu/swarm-doc/README.md

 ## RON

 Replicated object notation (RON) is the language in which object states and mutations, as well as all other parts of the Swarm protocol, are expressed in Swarm.
-RON consists mainly of a series of UUIDs (128-bit numbers), but the order of UUIDs matter, and there are many different kinds of UUIDs, depending on the context.
+RON consists mainly of a series of UUIDs (128-bit numbers) and atoms (UUIDs, integers, floats and strings).
+There are many different kinds of UUIDs, depending on the context.

-UUIDs provide sufficient metadata to object and their mutations to allow the implementation of CRDTs in a network of peers.
+UUIDs provide sufficient metadata to objects and their mutations to allow the implementation of CRDTs in a network of peers.

 RON features two different wire formats: _text_ and _binary_.
 Both offer several ways of compression, adding to the complexity.
 We will handle compression later, but note here that efficient compression is what makes RON and Swarm practical.
 Compression reduces the metadata overhead.

-One particular combination of four UUIDs makes up an _operation_ (short: ops) with one UUID each for the _type_, _object_, _event_ and _value_.
+One particular combination of four UUIDs makes up an _operation_ (short: ops) with one UUID each for the _type_, _object_, _event_ and _location_.
 Several operations make up the state or mutation of an object, we call this a _frame_.

 Special kinds of RON ops are used for protocol handshakes and frame headers (metadata for frames).
-These degenerate operations have special meaning, and often omit some of the metadata that is usually included in an operation (for example, a handshake query does not have a timestamp).
+These operations have special meaning, and often omit some of the metadata that is usually included in an operation (for example, a handshake query does not have a timestamp).

 ### UUIDs